scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 .. autoclass:: frontera.contrib.backends.redis_backend.RedisBackend

 This is similar to the HBase backend.
 It is suitable for large scale crawlers that still has a limited scope.
-It is recommended to ensure Redis is allowed to use enough memory to store all metadata the crawler needs.
+It is recommended to ensure Redis is allowed to use enough memory to store all data the crawler needs.
 In case of Redis running out of memory, the crawler will log this and continue.
-When the crawler is unable to write metadata to the database; that metadata is lost.
+When the crawler is unable to write metadata or queue items to the database; that metadata or queue items are lost.

 In case of connection errors; the crawler will attempt to reconnect three times.
 If the third attempt at connecting to Redis fails, the worker will skip that Redis operation and continue operating.